List of Once Upon a Time characters: Anastasia

-Anastasia/Red Queen/White Queen (Wonderland), portrayed by Emma Rigby, is the daughter of an Rapunzel Tremaine, step-sister of Ella, and lover of Will Scarlet.
+Anastasia/Red Queen/White Queen (Wonderland), portrayed by Emma Rigby, is the lover of Will Scarlet.
 In the Enchanted Forest, Anastasia meets Will Scarlet and falls in love with him.
 For a better life, she and Will escape to Wonderland, but she betrays him to become the Red Queen.
 As the Red Queen, she learns magic from Cora to ascend power over her realm.
 However, Anastasia eventually regrets her actions and wishes to reunite with Will, forming an alliance with Jafar to change the laws of magic.
 Using the White Rabbit, she gets Alice and Will back in Wonderland to gain Cyrus' genie bottle.
 However, her love for Will interrupts Jafar's plan, which shatters their alliance.
 She patches things with Will but is killed by Jafar and eventually resurrected after his defeat.
 She and Will are briefly separated by unknown means, but they eventually reunite and rule Wonderland as the White Queen and King.